uN1K0Rn86/dungeon-generator/documentation/implementation_document.md

 ## LLM Usage

-ChatGPT was used to check syntax and help with matplotlib (examples only).
+ChatGPT was used to check syntax and help with matplotlib (examples only) and for brainstorming how to test algorithms.
 All code was written independently of LLMs.

 ## Sources